kristeri/React-Webshop/README.md

 This is a proof of concept frontend application of a web e-commerce shop utilizing React, Bootstrap and Material UI and other relevant frameworks and tools.
 You can browse products and add items to cart and go to a checkout.

-The app currently fetches the product data from a server running on Heroku.
+The app currently fetches the product data from a Node.js / Express server running on Heroku.
 (See: [Webshop-API for source code](https://github.com/kristeri/Webshop-API))

 Running locally: